nyu-systems/Grendel-GS/README.md

 # How to use Grendal-GS

-This repo and its dependency, render cuda code([diff-gaussian-rasterization](https://github.com/TarzanZhao/diff-gaussian-rasterization)), are both forks from the [original 3DGS implementation](https://github.com/graphdeco-inria/gaussian-splatting).
+This repo and its dependency, our customized distributed version of rendering cuda code([diff-gaussian-rasterization](https://github.com/TarzanZhao/diff-gaussian-rasterization)), are both forks from the [original 3DGS implementation](https://github.com/graphdeco-inria/gaussian-splatting).
 Therefore, the usage is generally very similar to the original 3DGS.

 The two main differences are: